robotlolita/robotlolita.github.io/_posts/2014-03-20-a-monad-in-practicality-controlling-time.md

 some take a continuation as an argument, we can't really apply our well-established and general compositional operators, such as [function composition][], because the rules they rely on have been broken.
-This is why quickly descends into callback-hell and spaghetti of callsite-specific functionality — we lose all of the organisational patterns we are used to.
+This is why things may quickly descend into callback-hell and spaghetti of callsite-specific functionality — we lose all of the organisational patterns we are used to.

 None the less, it is possible for a non-blocking function to return the result to its caller **even thought it still doesn't know what the